Expensify/App/help/index.md

 #### [Member Double Billing] Why do some workspace members using paid features not require paid seats?
 Members using paid functionality on multiple workspaces in a month aren't billed twice – no "double dipping."

+### Billing and Subscriptions
+#### [Billing Page] What is the status of the billing page?
+The billing page is currently under development and will be available soon.
+Stay tuned for updates on how to access and use the new billing features.